Py-Kat/py-space-api/README.md

 client = NASAClient(default_retry_delays=[10, 20, 30]) # Specifies the default retry delays

-eonet_data = client.eonet_events() # Will use the default retry delays since 'retry_delays' is unspecified
+eonet_data = client.eonet_events() # Will use 'default_retry_delays' since 'retry_delays' is unspecified
 apod_data = client.apod(retry_delays=[5, 10, 15]) # Will use 5, 10, and then 15 seconds
 neows_data = client.neows_browse(retry_delays=[2, 5, 7.5]) # Will use 2, 5, and then 7.5 seconds
 ```

 #### Timeout Prints:

-Along with this, I have
+Along with the main timeout
-also included a 'timeout_prints' base
+handling, I have also included
-class parameter, which when set
+a 'timeout_prints' class parameter, which
-to True, will enable some
+when set to True, will
-debug timeout prints.
-This is
+enable the debug timeout prints.
-set to false by default.
+This is set to false
+by default.

+Enabling the timeout prints:

 ```
 python